 If the estate tax ceiling is raised to a desirable level before one member of a married couple dies, no action may be required on the part of a surviving spouse.
 If instead the level returns to $1 million, a surviving spouse has the ability to avoid up to $550,000 in federal estate taxes for the couple’s heirs by using a disclaimer trust.
 For the “wait and see” trust to be effective, however, a surviving spouse must disclaim any assets within nine months of his or her partner’s death.
 Additionally, the survivor may not accept any of the disclaimed assets, even unintentionally.
 In order to avoid potential disclaimer trust mistakes, a surviving spouse should contact an experienced trusts attorney for advice.

 To discuss your estate with a hardworking lawyer, call Attorney Daniel J. Krause at (608) 268-5751 today.
 At Krause Law Offices LLC, our skilled Madison trusts and probate lawyer is available to answer your questions and help you create a comprehensive estate plan that is right for you.
 Mr. Krause assists clients throughout Wisconsin with trusts, probate matters, wills, powers of attorney, health care documents, and many other estate planning tools.
-To schedule a free consultation with a knowledgeable estate planning attorney, please do not hesitate to contact Krause Law Offices LLC through our website.
+To schedule a consultation with a knowledgeable estate planning attorney, please do not hesitate to contact Krause Law Offices LLC through our website.

 Estate Planning for Deployed Military Members in Wisconsin, Wisconsin Probate & Estate Planning Lawyer Blog, September 4, 2012